Mastercard/xmlsignverify-core-java/docs/MessageSigningFlow.md

 ## Message Signing Flow

+Follow below steps in order to sign a message.

 **Step 1: Identify the private key and associated signing certificate required for signing**

 The developers should ensure that the Signer application has access to the private keys.